AceOfBens/sports-mirror-bot-bsky/README.md

 **Purpose:** If the bot has trouble pulling a card from the source post and buffers for too long, this is the image it will post in place of the card.

-**What to change:** Currently, there is an image file with the Phillies logo on it in this setting.
+**What to change:** Currently, there is an image file with the Philadelphia Flyers logo on it in this setting.
 I have yet to see the bot post this photo, but just in case your bot does, change this photo to avoid embarrassment.

 #### 🔷 Line 218 (optional/if needed)
 `var postNum = 20`